tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </div>
 <br>

-Despite not putting together a full superteam, G2 x iG still had superteam results.
+Despite not putting together a full superteam, G2 x iG still had the typical Chinese superteam results.
 Which is to say: meh.
 Wallachia was a nice moment of clarity, but the rest of the year was nothing special.

 **What would success look like?** After winning a thrilling five game grand final...